 1 The Kolkasrags Visitor Centre.
-Here you can have some hot coffee or tea. buy souvenirs, and obtain valuable information about historical events in the region.
+Here you can have some hot coffee or tea, buy souvenirs, and obtain valuable information about historical events in the region.
 Information stands are there to provide that information.
 2 Kolkasrags is the most distinct cape along the Latvian seashore, and it is the place where the Baltic Sea and the Gulf of Rīga come together.
 The horn extends under the sea for another five kilometres and up to the Kolka lighthouse.
 The sun rises and sets in the sea at Kolkasrags, and those are some really fantastic views.
 Swimming is not recommended here because of shifting currents and sand.
 A monument by the sculptor Girts Burvis, to "Those Taken by the Sea," has been installed in the dunes at Kolkasrags.
 The monument represents a gate through which the Kolka lighthouse can be seen.
 Other points of interest include a wrecked ship, a rock marking the centre of Europe, information stands dedicated to the founder of Latvia's maritime industry, Krišjānis Valdemārs, and a former Soviet military base which is used today by the Latvian Coast Guard and which can be viewed only from the outside.
 During spring migration, there are lots of birds at Kolkasrags, and this is of interest to bird watchers.
 There is a convenient car park, benches with tables, a visitor centre, and, during the summer season, a small café where you can have a delicious meal.
+3 The old Kolkasrags lighthouse is just a set of ruins right now.
+The lighthouse at the tip of the horn was built in the 16th century and renovated several times.
+The ruins are slowly decaying because of storms and ice during the winter.
+They had been standing well away from the shoreline once, but now are slowly disappearing under water.
 4 The Kolka lighthouse is on an artificial island which was created between 1872 and 1875.
-The original lighthouse was made of wood, and its light was first lit in June 1987.
-As the island settled into the sea, the current tower was built.
+The original lighthouse was made of wood, and its light was first lit in June 1875 As the island settled into the sea, the current tower was built.
 It began operations on July 1, 1884.
 Today the lighthouse is six kilometres from Kolkasrags at the end of its sandy shallows (back when it was built, it was just five kilometres away).
 The island still has the building for the lighthouse supervisor, as well as several outhouses.
 The metal lighthouse which is there now was built in St Petersburg.
 It has been an automated lighthouse since 1979.
 5 The Kolkasrags Pines trail is made up of wooden pathways along which you will view an interesting pine forest that at one time was partly covered by sand from the dunes.
 There is a massive pine tree that is partly covered by sand, as well.
 6 A shooting range which isn't really there anymore, but it was once used for training purposes by the Soviet military.
 Right now you will see an overgrown area of land which stretches from the seashore to the Kolka-Ventspils road.
 That's where the shooting range was located.